-The college facilitates this learning by providing timely and purposeful feedback and learning environments which promote a positive atmosphere of trust and safe risk taking.
+The school facilitates this learning by providing timely and purposeful feedback and learning environments which promote a positive atmosphere of trust and safe risk taking.

 In the Senior School, students in Years 10 to 12 students are able to build on Middle School experiences and tailor a course to their personal aspirations, skills and interests within the guidelines of a future vocational pathway.